 Note that on a touch screen device you will need to go to Map View mode to navigate.

 To exit Navigation Mode, press Select or use the Back button.

 The Accuracy setting provides a number to be considered as a range.
 For instance, if NE shows "2 Yards" the program is fairly confident that it knows your position within 2 yards.
 The smaller the number, the more accurate you should consider Nearby Explorer's information.

 The number of satellites affects the accuracy.
 The more satellites, the better the accuracy.
 You need at least four satellites to get an accurate position.
 It is not unusual to get 11 or 12.
-If you have the box checked for Number of Satellites, NE will announce the available number and update changes.
+If you have the box checked for Number of Satellites, NE announces the available number and update changes.

 In addition to the POIs in the maps, you can add your own places.
 Nearby Explorer calls these Favorites.

 Favorites are treated like Nearby Places.
 As you approach a Favorite, NE announces its name and location.